FrankieSlinn/divorce-party/README.md

 ## BUILD/CODE PROCESS

 We utilised the MERN Stack.
-As a first step a connection with the Mongo Database was established.
+As a first step I established a connection with the Mongo Database.
 A seed file was then produced to populate initial data into the database.

 Models were then established for the Users and Posts.

   ![User Model](./documentation/UserModel.png "User Model")

 Once the models were completed backend routes were coded.
-The routes were tested in Postman API Platform.
+I set up the Post Routes to  Create, Read, Update and Delete Data.
+This was done using Node.js.
+The routes were tested in the Postman API Platform.

   ![Example Backend Route](./documentation/ExampleBackendRoute.png "Example Backend Route")

-After the backend routes were successfully tested the frontend routes were implemented.
+After the backend routes were successfully tested I implemented the frontend routes for these paths in React.

 The user authentication was developed using bcrypt for password hashing and Passport JWT for user authentication.
 The authentication was integrated into the routes.